ethangela/y_intercept_test/README.md

 ## Future Work

-The trading strategies in this project can be further fine-tuned and optimized for better performance.
-Future work may include adjusting hyperparameters such as window size and threshold values for the trading strategies.
-It's important to conduct more extensive backtesting and analysis to validate and refine the strategies.

-Additional aspects of future work can involve implementing risk management techniques, exploring other trading strategies, and further enhancing the project for real-world trading.
+Parameters in trading strategies, such as window size and threshold values, can be further fine-tuned given more time and extensive backtesting.